 - The Polish puzzle game Kulki has a ""mono monitor" mode, which desaturates the colors, apparently to make the game easier to play on a computer with a monochrome monitor.

 - League of Legends has a colorblind mode intended for players with deuteranopia which has received actual use from regular players who prefer it.
 It changes allied health bars from green to blue, makes certain red effects yellow and green effects blue, and changes particle colors slightly.

 - The Legend of Zelda: Link's Awakening: The 2019 Switch remake modified the Color Dungeon, adding square, circle and triangle shapes to all color-coded elements.

-- Linx has a mode which gives a pattern to colored lines.
-Yellow lines lack a pattern, red lines are dotted, blue lines are striped vertically, green lines are striped diagonally, etc.
+- Linx has a mode that gives a pattern to colored lines and bases.
+Yellow ones lack a pattern, red ones are dotted, blue ones are striped vertically, green ones are striped diagonally, etc.

 - Overwatch has three separate colorblind filters to simulate Deuteranopia, Protanopia, or Tritanopia.
 The game also comes with a slider to adjust the strength of the filter.